zjhthu/OANet/README.md

 ### Run the demo

-For a quick start, clone the repo and download the pretrained model,
+For a quick start, clone the repo and download the pretrained model.
 ```bash
 git clone https://github.com/zjhthu/OANet.git
 cd OANet